-The HADR Method currently includes one Activity Definition: BESS2 - Sign a behind-the-meter battery energy storage system up to a demand response contract.
-The activity involves the electricity account holder signing a contract of at least 3 years allowing a Demand Response Aggregator to control their residential battery energy storage system.
-Certificates can be created for this activity only where the Implementation Date (the date the contract is signed) is on or after 1 November 2024.
+The HADR Method includes one Activity Definition: BESS2 - Onboard a behind the meter battery energy storage system with a Demand Response Aggregator.
+The electricity account holder must sign a contract with a DRA to provide demand response capacity for at least 12 months and be onboarded with the DRA.

-No PRCs for a BESS2 implementation can be created at the same National Metering Identifier (NMI) until 3 years from the previous BESS2 Implementation Date, either by the same ACP or by a different ACP.
+Certificates can be created for this activity only where the Implementation Date is:

+- on or after 1 November 2024 in residential buildings - on or after 1 July 2025 at small business sites.

+Only one BESS2 implementation at a National Metering Identifier (NMI) can be used to create certificates.